Motorize a #32 Meat Grinder (Free Information)

 **Note: My imported meat grinder has a metric keyed shaft that is just less than 1”.
 I could not find a metric insert for the 40 x 45 grinder sprocket so I had to fashion a reducer from a thin metal pipe to slide into the bore, mine needed to be somewhere between .029 to .032MM thickness.
 I found a thin pipe from a 2” old curtain rod that I had in the shop and cut the sides back so it would fit into the 1” hole but still leave the keyway open.
 The larger size allowed enough spring so that it stays in place.
 This sprocket will need to be taken on and off to clean the grinder and to change out the cutting blades, so you will want it loose but just not wobbly loose.
 Without the insert, there is too much play.
 You could purchase a ¾” bore sprocket and have a machine shop drill it out to the metric size, or maybe you will have better luck than I had to find the metric size.
 I also have a dedicated Allen wrench that I keep with the grinder to take this sprocket on and off.

 In order to keep everything aligned, I shimmed the base to the shop floor up next to a wall until I have perfectly leveled all the way around.
-I then used the wall to take my measurements from, clamped the items in place, spot welded and then measured each part again before doing a final weld.
+I then used the wall to take my measurements, clamped the items in place, spot-welded, and then measured each part again before doing a final weld.